dotnet/AspNetCore.Docs/aspnet/signalr/overview/performance/using-signalr-performance-counters-in-an-azure-web-role.md

     [!code-cshtml[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample5.cshtml&highlight=9)]

-20. Next, you add a JavaScript client that continuously calls the `increment` method on the server.
+20. Add a JavaScript client that continuously calls the `increment` method on the server.
 Open `Views/Home/Index.cshtml` and replace the contents with the following code:

     [!code-cshtml[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample6.cshtml)]